 - You can often retain your home through an IVA.
 Mortgage repayments are also factored into a person’s outgoings when determining the affordability of IVA repayments.

 - Any remaining debt is legally written off after your last IVA payment.

 Things to consider before entering into an IVA

 When considering an IVA, there are some drawbacks which need to be weighed-up before you commit, as once accepted by your creditors, an IVA proposal becomes a binding contract.

-- If you are a house-owner, you may have to try to re-mortgage to contribute towards your debts when nearing the end of your arrangement.
-The technicalities of this can be explained in more detail by one of our advisors.
+- If you are a house owner, you may have to try to re-mortgage to contribute towards your debts when nearing the end of your arrangement.

 - Secured debts, child maintenance, student loans and fines are not eligible for inclusion in an IVA.
 They will, however, be taken into account when establishing affordability.